 3. Stir it for a few times till you see the chillies more than half cooked.
 Now, add the spices and salt.
 The coriander and sesame seed powders are the winners of the dish.

 4. Once you stir in the spices and let them cook for about 3 minutes, add a tsp of malai or cream.
-Now, add as your dish requires.
 This will soften the texture and reduce the heat of the chillies as well.
+But, remember, if you add malai or milk, your sabzi won’t last long.

 5. After about 3 more minutes of stirring, switch off the flame.
 I usually have this with hot whole wheat or sorghum rotis.